What is Youtube Shorts? and How It Works. Introduction?

 No Need Subscribers For Youtube Shorts

 What I'm going to do here is highlight the major talking points.
-The first being that Shorts monetization will be completely independent of the YouTube partner program.
+The first is that Shorts monetization will be completely independent of the YouTube partner program.
 So in summary, forget about 1000 subscribers and forget about 4,000 hours of watch time.
 Those aren't requirements for YouTube Shorts.
 In fact, there are no requirements for YouTube Shorts.

 That's the good news but here's the bad news.
 In YouTube's own words, "Starting later this year, we'll reach out to thousands of creators every month whose Shorts received the most engagement and views and reward them for their contributions".
 In other words, at least, to begin with, this is invite-only.
 Generally speaking, the YouTube partner program is a lot more open.